 • Official MTCC website: https://mtcc.mv/

-• And most importantly: read the schedule from right to left, it’s a feature :).
+• Read schedules right-to-left: This is a unique feature of Maldivian language.
+Familiarize yourself with this style to avoid confusion.
 All about the language in the Maldives and what a tourist needs to know.

 how to read ferry timetables in maldives